KhiopsML/khiops-doc/docs/tutorials/docker.md

 This command submits a job to the Khiops service to process the specified scenario file.
 The API definition is available at https://localhost:11000.

 ## Conclusion
 Using Docker with Khiops simplifies deployment and ensures a consistent environment across different systems.
 Whether you're running specific commands or using it as a service, Docker provides the flexibility to integrate Khiops seamlessly into your workflow.
-For more advanced usage, such as distributed execution on Kubernetes, stay tuned for our upcoming guides.